gotthardp/lorawan-server/doc/Installation.md

    them by `bin`, `lib` and `releases` from the new binary release.
 You can simply unpack the content of the binary release e.g. in `/usr/lib/lorawan-server`.
  * Copy `bin/lorawan-server.service` to `/lib/systemd/system`
+ * Reload the services by `sudo systemctl daemon-reload`
  * Start the lorawan-server